sakethbolla/EventSphere/DEPLOYMENT.md

 done
 ```

-**Note**: In production, use GitHub Actions workflows for automated builds.
+**Note**: In production, use GitHub Actions workflows for automated builds, signing, and deployment with automatic rollback.

 ## Step 5: Process Configuration Templates